 Chat with Christopher Harris

 Welcome to SportsNation!
-On Monday morning, our ESPN.com fantasy experts will drop by to take your questions and analyze all the latest baseball news from a fantasy perspective.
+On Monday morning, ESPN.com fantasy expert Christopher Harris will drop by to take your questions and analyze all the latest football news from a fantasy perspective.

-Send your questions now and join the chat Monday at 11 a.m.
+Send your questions now and join Harris Monday at 11 a.m.
 ET!

 Need an in-depth answer to your question?
 Want your roster or trade offers reviewed?
 Get a personalized response from an ESPN expert with The Answer Guys.
 All questions answered within 24 hours, guaranteed.
 Ask your question

 Hi, everyone.
 Not that I don't like baseball, but football...that's my milieu.
 So I'm psyched to be able to start fantasy football chats on Monday mornings.
 Let's get right down to business, and see what's on the mind of Fantasy Nation this morning.....

 With some of the more obvious time shares in the back field who would draft first: R. Williams or R. Brown, E. Graham or D. Ward, T. Hightower or B. Wells, a finally D. Williams or J. Stewart?
 Thanks

 Hi, James.
 Clearly, these situations are pretty different from one another, but here goes: Ronnie Brown, Derrick Ward, Chris Wells and DeAngelo Williams.
 The only one that's truly close for me is the Arizona situation, and I actually wrote about that at length on Friday.
 Check it out -- the column is still online in the Fantasy Football section.